Asia School of Business

 Tun Ismail Ali Center of Excellence Faculty Directors

-Dr. Ho Sui-Jade is the Faculty Director of TIA CoE, with extensive experience in monetary policy analysis and inflation forecasting.
+Dr. Ho Sui-Jade is the Faculty Director of TIACOE, with extensive experience in monetary policy analysis and inflation forecasting.
 Before joining ASB, she served as Deputy Director in the Monetary Policy Department at Bank Negara Malaysia and co-led a subgroup for the Monetary Policy Workstream in the Network for Greening the Financial System (NGFS).
 A graduate of the University of Cambridge, Harvard University, and the University of Michigan, she has published in peer-reviewed journals such as The Review of Economics and Statistics.
 Her research focuses on monetary policy communication, inflation expectations, and macroeconomic dynamics, complemented by her role as an Associate Certified Coach with the International Coaching Federation.

 Ho Sui-Jade